 It is important that the University responds to all requests for information in a consistent manner and the University therefore operates a Single Point of Contact system for all law enforcement requests which is overseen by the Head of Governance and Compliance, Governance and Compliance Office.
-To facilitate this any member of staff who receives a request for personal information from the Police or any other agency with law enforcement responsibilities must forward it as soon as possible to the Compliance and Records Officer or the Head of Governance and Compliance.
-The Head of Governance and Compliance will then ensure that the request is handled in accordance with the remainder of these Guidelines.
-Further advice on requests for information from the police or other agencies should be directed to the Head of Governance and Compliance.
+To facilitate this any member of staff who receives a request for personal information from the Police or any other agency with law enforcement responsibilities must forward it as soon as possible to the Legal & Compliance Assistant or the Legal & Compliance Manager, who will then ensure that the request is handled in accordance with the remainder of these Guidelines.
+Further advice on requests for information from the police or other agencies should be directed to the Legal & Compliance Manager.